sinnykumari/enhancements/enhancements/ocp-coreos-layering.md

 #### Location of builds

 Today, ideally nodes are isolated from each other.
 A compromised node can in theory only affect pods which land on that node.
-In particular we want to avoid a compromised worker node being able to easily escalate  compromise the control plane.
+In particular we want to avoid a compromised worker node being able to easily escalate and compromise the control plane.

 #### Registry availability